munozsan03/Astro_Team4/README.md

 - Neurobiological Degeneration

 Terrestrial solutions to these risks include drug therapeutics that require clinical trials for safety and efficacy to be approved for human use.
 Evaluating potential drug therapeutics during long-term space travel for these risks will be challenging due to the lack of clinical trials in these extreme environments.
-Our tool targets future drug discovery in space missions that tackle issues of bone density loss, muscle atrophy, and neurodegeneration.
+Our tool targets future drug discovery validation in space missions that tackle issues of bone density loss, muscle atrophy, and neurodegeneration.

 **Problem Statement**